Kalshi vs Polymarket — Which Is Better?

 Choose Polymarket if…

-• You're comfortable with crypto (USDC on Polygon)
+- You're comfortable with crypto (USDC deposits convert to pUSD)

 Not sure?
 New to prediction markets entirely?
 Start with our beginner's guide to understand the basics before choosing a platform.
-You can also see how both compare to other platforms on our full platform comparison.
+You can also see how both compare to other platforms on our full platform comparison or jump to our use-case-based best prediction market app guide.

 FAQ